hf7cc/ECE445/notebook/Joshmita Chintala/readme.md

 - Type of plant has been determined to be an indoor, medium light plant with a light intensity between 75-150 FC (Foot Candles - unit of measurement for light intensity on plants).
 Dimensions of the pot have been determined to have a diameter of about 15 cm, in order to fit in the chassis with a length of 16.5 cm and width of 15.7 cm.

-## 03/31/2023 - Design Doc Revisions were made to Update the Subsystem Requirements (Team)
+## 03/31/2023 - Design Doc Revisions were made to Update the Subsystem Requirements

 Final Subsystem Requirements & Verifications:
 ### Sensor Subsystem